tradingview/rest_integrations_docs/source/trading/Authentification.rst

 * ``access_token`` --- access token, which will be used to sign requests to the broker's REST server.
 * ``expiration`` --- token expiration time in Unix Timestamp format, optional parameter.

-In the current implementation, the token will not be updated, even if the ``expiration`` field is received in the esponse and that point in time is approaching.
-This is due to TradingView's security policy, which prohibits the torage of any user credentials from third-party resources on the TradingView side.
+In the current implementation, the token will not be refreshed, even if the ``expiration`` field is received in the response and that point in time is approaching.
+This is due to TradingView's security policy, which prohibits the storage of any user credentials from third-party resources on the TradingView side.

 By default, placeholders in the authorization pop-up window have the values ``login`` and ``password``.
 If you wish to change these values, provide your version in English.